libxkbcommon 1.13.0

 See also

-◆ xkb_event_iterator_destroy()
+◆ xkb_events_destroy()

-XKB_EXPORT void xkb_event_iterator_destroy ( struct xkb_event_iterator events)
+XKB_EXPORT void xkb_events_destroy ( struct xkb_events events)

-Free an event iterator object.
+Free an event collection.

 Parameters